tendermint/budget/docs/How-To/api/README.md

 ## gRPC-gateway REST Routes

-In order to test out the following REST routes, you need to set up a local node to query from.
-You can refer to this [localnet tutorial](../../Tutorials/localnet) on how to build `budgetd` binary and bootstrap a local network in your local machine.
+To test out the budget module API REST routes, you must first set up a local node to query from.
+See the [Localnet tutorial](../../Tutorials/localnet) for steps to build the `budgetd` binary and bootstrap a local network on your local machine.

 - [Params](#Params)
 - [Budgets](#Budgets)